What is My Baby Trying to Say When She Smiles or Cries?

 Don’t worry if this doesn’t work at first.
 All children develop at different rates, so persevere, keep trying, and you’ll surely be rewarded with an award-winning smile in no time!

 Looking for more activities to make your baby smile?
 Check out this fantastic blog post by Isadora Fox for ideas.
+Oh, and we have to understand both smiling and crying to truly know what our little ones are trying to say.

 A crying baby can be quite a worrisome thing.
 Parents always want to know that their baby is alright, and crying often causes them to think that something is wrong.
 But did you know that in the first few months of their life, crying is the most effective and foolproof way that your child has for communicating with you?